casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

 If you're reading this, then you've already managed to find all the tutorial files.
 By now, I presume you can open the model file and have a vague idea of what's happening.
 The best way to understand fully is to follow the arrows, go through what each block is doing and make sure you know why each step is done.
 To help you through, there's some “blockumentation” in the appendix, which should (hopefully) answer all questions you may have.
 A brief rundown before you get down and dirty:

 - In the slx file, you'll notice a subsystem block in the top left corner of the design.
 If you click into it, you'll see it contains a 40 GbE core.
 That core used to instantiante the board support package and the microblaze controller, but it is no longer the case.
-The board support package and the microblaze controller are now part of the Skarab platform block.
-However, the 40 GbE or 1 GbE core is still required in a Skarab design for communication purposes.
+The board support package and the microblaze controller are now part of the SKARAB platform block.
+However, as was mentioned in [Tutorial 1](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/skarab/tut_intro.html), a 40 GbE or 1 GbE core is still required in a SKARAB design for communication purposes.

 - The all important Xilinx token is placed to allow System Generator to be called to compile the design.

 - In the MSSGE block, the hardware type is set to “SKARAB:xc7vx690t” and clock rate is specified as 187.5MHz.
 This frequency is specially chosen to avoid overflows on the ADC.
 Implementing other clock frequencies will require you to use the data valid port leaving the ADC yellow block.

 - The input signal is digitised by the ADC, resulting in eight parallel time samples of 16 bits each clock cycle: four in i and four in q.
 The ADC runs at 3 GHz but decimates by a factor of four, which gives a 375 MHz nyquist sampled spectrum.
-The Skarab ADC uses a digital downconverter, which has a default frequency of 1 GHz.
+The SKARAB ADC uses a digital downconverter, which has a default frequency of 1 GHz.
 The output range is a signed number in the range -1 to +1 (ie 15 bits after the decimal point).
 This is expressed as fix_16_15.

 - Unlike the other CASPER spectrometer tutorials, we use the complex FFT block here.
-The Skarab ADC produces demultiplexed i and q channels that are concatenated and fed to the FFT block.
+The SKARAB ADC produces demultiplexed i and q channels that are concatenated and fed to the FFT block.

 - You may notice Xilinx delay blocks dotted all over the design.
 It's common practice to add these into the design as it makes it easier to fit the design into the logic of the FPGA.
 It consumes more resources, but eases signal timing-induced placement restrictions.